 Addressing Global Health Needs among Refugee Children and Families in Durham County (2017-2018)

-This Bass Connections project serves as the pilot for an ambitious multidisciplinary effort to develop a culturally appropriate, robust healthcare model that can help reduce health disparities among some of Durham’s newest, most vulnerable community members.
-In 2017-2018, this project team will study three central questions:
+This team served as the pilot for an ambitious multidisciplinary effort to develop a culturally appropriate, robust healthcare model designed to help reduce health disparities among some of Durham’s newest, most vulnerable community members.

 Summer 2017 – Summer 2018